Zdena / Zdeněk: the interwar Czech champion who changed genders

 “He was in revue shows, entertaining in various clubs, and he simply ran around silly artificial tracks, some in casinos, ran circuits 50 metres around.
 He was lit against a black velvet background.
 He had a white jersey and a nice figure.
 And the people, these snobs went for it.
 And they probably enjoyed it, they applauded him.
 It was very embarrassing for him.”

-That unfortunate episode aside, Zdeněk Koubek did find acceptance on a personal level – he soon got married, passed his high school leaving exam, found work in the Jawa motorcycle factory, remained close to his large conservative Catholic family, and joined his brother’s ruby team in Říčany.
+That unfortunate episode aside, Zdeněk Koubek did find acceptance on a personal level – he soon got married, passed his high school leaving exam, found work in the Jawa motorcycle factory, remained close to his large conservative Catholic family, and joined his brother’s rugby team in Říčany.

 Friends and family say that although deeply religious, Zdeněk Koubek delighted in telling off-colour jokes.
 And simply in being an ordinary man.